cncf/tag-security/governance/roles.md

 Chair, along with whatever additional process, if any, is described in this document.
 When a member has multiple roles, the additional role that does not require additional access are noted in a comment.
-PRs to remove someone from a role must be approved by the person themselves or a majority of Co-Chairs.
+PRs to remove someone from a role must be approved by the person themselves or a majority of Chairs.

 ### Security assessment facilitator